ananyaverma2/ananyaverma2.github.io/_posts/2022-04-21-Planetary-and-Exoplanetary-Dataset.markdown

 layout: post
 title:  "Planetary and Exoplanetary Dataset"
 # date:   2022-10-07 18:05:55 +0300
-image:  02.jpg
+image:  display_cons.jpg
 tags:   PROJECT
 ---

-### Description:

-This repository is created for analyzing planetary and exoplanetary datasets and extract important information as there was no combined dataset available that has all the information.
+This project is created for analyzing planetary and exoplanetary datasets and extract important information as there was no combined dataset available that has all the information.

 > NOTE: The analysis of the data is done using the Jupyter Notebook in order to improve data visualization.